A framework for diffuseness evaluation using a tight-frame microphone array configuration: Experimental verification

 \subsection{Concept}

 Finally, the trends obtained from the simulations were experimentally verified using measured data.
-Two sound fields were considered: an anechoic room and a reverberation room.
-As expected, diffuseness is nearly zero in the anechoic room and close to unity in the reverberation room.
+Two sound fields were considered: an anechoic chamber and a reverberation chamber.
+As expected, diffuseness is nearly zero in the anechoic chamber and close to unity in the reverberation chamber.
 However, unlike the numerical simulations, neither environment can be regarded as perfectly ideal, and it is difficult to ensure that the measured results precisely match these theoretical values.
-Therefore, to enable a meaningful verification, we adopted an approach analogous to \textit{Case 2} of the benchmark simulations: the impulse responses measured in the anechoic and reverberation rooms were used to represent the ``beam'' and ``diffuse'' components, respectively.
+Therefore, to enable a meaningful verification, we adopted an approach analogous to Case 2 of the benchmark simulations: the impulse responses measured in the anechoic and reverberation rooms were used to represent the ``beam'' and ``diffuse'' components, respectively.
 By mixing these two responses at arbitrary energy ratios, we examined the linearity between the prescribed ratio and the resulting diffuseness.

 Specifically, for both sound fields, impulse responses were measured using the {\bs Afmt} and {\bs TF24} microphone arrays.
 The energy within each frequency band was computed and combined according to the specified ratio, and the diffuseness was then calculated from the resulting signals.
 It should be noted that an Eigenmike was not available, and thus the case corresponding to the {\bs Fibo64} array was not experimentally validated.